CodethinkLabs/wago/README.md

 > Note: these commands do not have to be run sequentially as above.
 > Push will build the image if changes are made.

-The last stage leverages `rules_k8s` to orchestrate entire deployments.
+The last stage leverages [`rules_k8s`](https://github.com/bazelbuild/rules_k8s) to orchestrate entire deployments.
 It relies on both of the previous stages and will push new docker images as required when various commands are run.

 ```bash
 bazel run kubernetes:deploy.create
 bazel run kubernetes:deploy.delete
 ```

+These commands will have Bazel check for changes and rebuild the sources, generate a new image if needed, upload the updated image to docker, and finally generate and execute the appropriate kubectl commands to deploy it.

 ##### Remote Execution (tba)